shadeofgod/vim-config/README.md

 # Persnalized Vim Config

-Simple configuration file with to make vim a decent editor.
+Simple configuration file to make vim a decent editor.

 Use gitmodule and minpack as plugin manager.